Little League World Series in Canada: LLWS by province

-Note: The statistics below are through the 2022 Little League World Series.
+As of the 2025 Little League World Series.

 Of the provinces in which Little League–affiliated leagues operate, New Brunswick is the only one yet to be represented in the LLWS.
 The provinces of Manitoba, Newfoundland and Labrador, and Prince Edward Island do not have any leagues affiliated with Little League Baseball; the same holds true for Canada's three territories.